daniissac/chronoshift/README.md

-# ChronoShift: Visual Timezone Converter

-ChronoShift is an elegant, user-friendly timezone conversion tool that features a digital time display.
-It allows users to easily convert times between different timezones with a clean, modern interface.
+# TeamTime: Track Colleague Times Globally

+TeamTime is a user-friendly web application designed to help teams track and manage time differences across global colleagues.
+With its intuitive interface, you can easily keep track of what time it is for your team members around the world.

 ## Features

-- ⏰ Clean digital clock display
+- 👥 Track multiple colleague times simultaneously
 - 🌍 Support for all major global timezones
-- 📍 Automatic local timezone detection
-- ⚡ Real-time conversion updates
+- 🕒 Real-time time updates
-- 🎯 Custom time selection
+- 🎯 DST-aware time conversion
-- 🔄 Quick timezone swap functionality
 - 📱 Responsive design for all devices
+- 💾 Local storage for persistent colleague list
+- 🔄 Automatic timezone updates

 ## Usage

-1. Select your source timezone (or use "Detect My Location")
+1. Enter your colleague's name
-2. Choose the target timezone
+2. Select their timezone
-3. Use either current time or set a custom time
-4. View the converted time result instantly
+3. Click "Add Colleague" to start tracking their time
+4. View all colleague times updating in real-time

 ## Live Demo

-Try ChronoShift now at: [ChronoShift Demo](https://daniissac.com/chronoshift)
+Try TeamTime now at: [ChronoShift Demo](https://daniissac.com/chronoshift)

 ## Contributing